 Government debt defaults are a recurring feature of public finance.
 These defaults have typically involved low-income and emerging-market economies, although recent cases include advanced-economy sovereigns.
-As a result, there is a prolific literature analyzing various aspects of sovereign debt crises-notably the political and economic factors that drive defaults, their domestic economic and financial effects and the global impact of episodes where multiple defaults are involved.
+As a result, there is a prolific literature analyzing various aspects of sovereign debt crises-notably the political and economic factors that drive defaults, their domestic economic and financial effects and the global impact of episodes where multiple defaults are involved.1

 Even so, comprehensive data on sovereign defaults have been hard to come by.
 This reflects a number of factors.
 An important reason is that there is no single internationally recognized definition of what constitutes a sovereign default.
 As a result, standards used by government borrowers and their creditors to report defaults, if they report at all, differ, and information on the various types of defaulted debt must be mined from different sources.
-The Bank's Credit Rating Assessment Group (CRAG) database helps fill these gaps through the compilation of a comprehensive country-by-country and global data set of government debt in default that applies a common standard for determining when defaults occur.
+The Bank of Canada's Credit Rating Assessment Group (CRAG) database-now compiled in partnership with the Bank of England-helps fill these gaps through the compilation of a comprehensive country-by-country and global data set of government debt in default that applies a common standard for determining when defaults occur.

 This report is organized as follows.
 We start by proposing a definition of when a sovereign default has occurred.
 We next describe the main components of the CRAG database.
 We highlight the sources we used to compile the data and, where applicable, the methods employed to develop estimates.
 We also score the reliability of default data for each country.
-We then provide a commentary looking at historical trends in the default data, which can deepen our understanding of the impact on global financial stability of individual and multiple cases of sovereign defaults.
+We then provide a commentary looking at historical trends in the default data, including a section focusing on local currency defaults, which can deepen our understanding of the impact on global financial stability of individual and multiple cases of sovereign defaults.
 A final section offers some conclusions.
 An appendix provides additional information on the sources used for the country-by-country and aggregate data.